nibbula/lish/README.md

    (if a (not b) b))
 ```

-I should probably od this as a ".md" since ".org" rendering is usually subpar.
+I should probably add this as a ".md" since ".org" rendering is usually subpar.
 Emacs can render to a ".md", but that's also subpar and needs hand tweaking.
 __"*sigh*"__